chrisallenlane/md5-suppression-list-match/README.md

     nohup nice ./md5-suppression-list-match -e /path/to/email.csv -c 1 -a /path/to/hashes.csv -o /home/username/Desktop

-`nohup` (No Hangup) allows you to close the terminal which started the script without killing its process. `nice` will assign the script's execution a lower priority, allowing your computer to stay more responsive while the script is running essentially in the background.
+`nohup` (no hangup) allows you to close the terminal that started the script without killing its process. `nice` will assign the script's execution a lower priority, allowing your computer to stay more responsive while the script is running essentially in the background.